srivenkat13/digital-journal/README.md

 - Once this Action is present it takes care of everthing else.

 ----------
-Only difference is in firt way, the code is deployed each time we run the command `npm run deploy` , but in second, when a new commit is added to `main` branch.
+Only difference is, in first way, the code is deployed each time we run the command `npm run deploy` , but in second, when a new commit is added to `main` branch.